jamesesguerra/frontdeskapp/README.md

 git clone git@github.com:jamesesguerra/frontdeskapp.git
 ```

-Cd into project folder
+Change directory into project folder
 ```sh
 cd frontdeskapp/
 ```

-**NOTE:** The app runs on React and Flask, so make sure Node/npm and Python is installed.
+**NOTE:** The app runs on React and Flask, so Node/npm and Python need to be installed first.

 ## Project Setup